section-engineering-education/engineering-education/content/articles/introduction-to-gui-using-tkinter-in-python/index.md

 ### Prerequisites
 If you don't have Python already installed, download the [latest version of Python](https://www.python.org/downloads/) and install it.

-You can download a python-oriented code editor, most preferably [PyCharm](https://www.jetbrains.com/pycharm/download/) since it is student-oriented, friendly and easy to use.
+You can download a python-oriented code editor, most preferably [PyCharm](https://www.jetbrains.com/pycharm/download/) and install it.

 ### What are widgets?
 Widgets are the building blocks of graphical user interface programming, and they are used to view data or solicit input from the user.
 Here are a few examples of commonly used widgets.